NathanRomike/dictionary-builder/README.md

-# App Name - Java
+# Dictionary Builder - Java

 ##### This page is to test my knowledge of this application.
-1.x.2016.
+1.15.2016.

 #### By **Nathan Romike**

 ## Description

-> This web page exhbits my comprehension of Java.
+> This web page exhbits my comprehension of creating java applications with object oriented development.
 Review my work and tell me what you think.
 Lets make awesome stuff together!

 ## Setup

->Run the program in terminal by entering *$ gradle run* and navigate to the [localhost](http://localhost:4567/).
+>Run the program in terminal by entering '$ gradle run' and navigate to the [localhost](http://localhost:4567/).

 ## Technologies Used